-K I R S T I N C H E N is the author of the novels Bury What We Cannot Take (Little A, March 2018), named a Most Anticipated Book of 2018 by Electric Literature, The Millions, Book Bub, and The Rumpus, and Soy Sauce for Beginners, a Kindle First selection, an O, The Oprah Magazine “book to pick up now,” and a Glamour book club pick.
+K I R S T I N C H E N ‘s new novel, Bury What We Cannot Take (Little A, March 2018), has been named a Most Anticipated Upcoming Book by Electric Literature, The Millions, The Rumpus, Harper’s Bazaar, and InStyle, among others.
+She is also the author of Soy Sauce for Beginners, a Kindle First selection, an O, The Oprah Magazine “book to pick up now,” and a Glamour book club pick.
 She was the fall 2017 NTU-NAC National Writer in Residence in Singapore, and has received awards from the Steinbeck Fellows Program, Sewanee, Hedgebrook, and the Napa Valley Writers’ Conference.
-Her short stories have appeared in Zyzzyva, Hobart, Pank, and the Best New Singaporean Short Stories, among others.
+Her short stories have appeared in Zyzzyva, Hobart, Pank, and the Best New Singaporean Short Stories.
 She holds an MFA from Emerson College and a BA from Stanford University.
 Born and raised in Singapore, she currently resides in San Francisco, where she is working on a novel about the counterfeit handbag trade.